pmndrs/zustand/docs/reference/combine.md

 # combine

-`combine` lets you create a new state by combining an initial state with additional state created by a function.
-This middleware is particularly useful due to infers the state so you do not need to type it.
+`combine` middleware lets you create a new state by combining an initial state with additional state created by a function.
+This middleware is particularly useful due to infers the state so you don't need to type it.

 ```js
 combine(initialState, additionalStateCreator)